salvatorious/nice-touch-dev-docs/pantheon-devops.md

 - `chmod +x wp-cli.phar`
 - `sudo mv wp-cli.phar /usr/local/bin/wp`
 - Then, run `wp --info` to verify that it works
+- Now, you can do a full find and replace from any of your WordPress root directories with: `wp search-replace 'http://oldurl.com' 'http://yourlocalurl.test'`

 ## Clone Pantheon site to Homestead shared folder